wp-plugins/smart-countdown-fx/wp-content/plugins/smart-countdown-fx/readme.txt

 <http://smartcalc.es/wp/index.php/installing-more-animations/> - detailed instructions on installing additional animation profiles.

-= I have installed the plugin, but Smart Countdown FX doesn't appear in available widgets list. = Do not forget to active the plugin after installation.
+= I have installed the plugin, but Smart Countdown FX doesn't appear in available widgets list. = Do not forget to activate the plugin after installation.

 = I have configured the widget but it is not displayed. = Please, check "Counter display mode" setting in the widget options.
 If "Auto - both countdown and countup" is not selected, the widget might have been automatically hidden because the event is still in the future or already in the past.